kavia-common/personal-notes-manager-292498-292507/notes_app_frontend/README.md

-# Personal Notes App (Ocean Professional)
+# Personal Notes App (Monochrome)

-A lightweight React frontend for managing personal notes (create, view, edit, delete) with localStorage persistence and an abstracted API layer, styled with the Ocean Professional theme.
+A lightweight React frontend for managing personal notes (create, view, edit, delete) with localStorage persistence and an abstracted API layer, styled with a monochrome black-and-white theme.

 ## Features
 - Create, edit, delete notes